 49. Head to the Yankee Doodle Fair and enjoy delicious food, amusement rides, face painting, live music, and other fun activities.
 Admission is free, but the Yankee Doodle Food Court will likely tempt your tastebuds; bring cash.

 50. Play indoors on a hot day.
-Enjoy admission to the Stepping Stones Museum in Norwalk on every first Thursday evening of the month, and to Kidcity in Middletown during every third Thursday of the month.
+Enjoy admission to the Stepping Stones Museum in Norwalk on every first Thursday evening of the month.